Ausipainter/Desktop-Pet/README.md

 Create a new folder with your pet’s name.

 Inside that folder, add:

   A Sprites folder

   A Configuration.txt file

+  A Display.png image

+  A Walk folder

+  A Idle folder

+  Inside of walk and idle folders add your animation images(see animation Rules below)

+  Even if you do not have an animation for them you must have at least one image in each

 🎞️ Sprite Requirements